 Thinking critically about the information you are using is essential to high quality research.
 A few things to consider:

-An important distinction exists between types of publications found in libraries and online, especially in the academic environment.
+An important distinction defines the kinds of information available in libraries and online, especially in the academic environment.
 Your professors at the university level will want you to conduct research using "scholarly" content.
-Most of what the academic library buys and subscribes to would be considered scholarly - that's a key criteria when we make selections.
-But you as the information user also need to understand what constitutes scholarly content.
+But even in your everyday use of information, it is important to note these differences.
 Here are some clues: